-2.2.6.1 Potential Overlap
+Potential Overlap

-SNOMED CT procedure concepts have a defining attribute that specifies the [ 424876005 | approach ] and has a comparable meaning.
+SNOMED CT procedure concepts have a defining attribute that specifies the [ 424876005 | surgical approach | ] which has a comparable meaning to the HL7 approachSiteCode.
 The post-coordination rules that apply to SNOMED CT permit refinement of this defining attribute.
 The resulting post-coordinated expressions can be represented in a single coded attribute using the HL7 Concept Description (CD) data type.

-The result of this is that there are two completely overlapping approaches to the representation of approaches associated with procedures.
+The result of this is that there are two completely overlapping methods for representing approaches associated with procedures.

-While HL7 models SubstanceAdministration as a separate class from Procedure, the SNOMED CT concept [ 432102000 | administration of therapeutic substance ] is a subtype of procedure.
-Therefore the [ 424876005 | approach ] attribute can also be applied to refine SNOMED expressions that encode the action associated with SubstanceAdministration.
+While HL7 models SubstanceAdministration as a separate class from Procedure, the SNOMED CT concept [ 432102000 | administration of substance | ] is a subtype of procedure.
+Therefore the [ 424876005 | surgical approach | ] attribute can also be applied to refine SNOMED expressions that encode the action associated with SubstanceAdministration.
 Therefore, this overlap also applies to that class.

-2.2.6.2 Rules and Guidance
+Rules and Guidance